 Root Rot and Stem Rot

-As we mentioned, overwatering is the main cause of these diseases.
+As mentioned, overwatering is the main cause of these diseases.

 Jumping cholla cactus is an excellent and easy-to-grow plant for both indoors and outdoors.
 But if you have children or pets, outdoors is probably a better option due to its jumping tendency.
-When grown outdoors, you won’t need to prune the offshoots to prevent overgrowing as well.
+When grown outdoors, you will not need to prune the offshoots to prevent overgrowing as well.

-Right warmth, regular watering, full sunlight, and pest-free conditions are all that the cholla jumping cactus needs.
-It will thank you later by producing bright flowers, creating a lovely landscape.
+The right temperature, regular watering, full sunlight, and pest-free conditions are all that the cholla jumping cactus needs.
+It will thank you later by producing bright flowers and creating a lovely landscape.